AlmaLinux 9.2 is Available Now: A Free Alternative to RHEL 9.2

 AlmaLinux 9.2 is a significant update that offers users a comprehensive range of enhancements and features, including updates, improved application streams, streamlined system management, containerization capabilities, and updated components and toolchains.
 With this latest release, AlmaLinux remains committed to prioritizing performance, security, and ease of use, enabling organizations to leverage their infrastructure’s potential fully.

-TuxCare, a division of CloudLinux Inc, the primary sponsor of the AlmaLinux OS Project, offers a dedicated enterprise support service, “AlmaCare“, specifically for AlmaLinux.
-With AlmaCare, users benefit from an industry-leading OS lifecycle, receiving up to 16 years of support coverage and optional but highly valued extensions.
-Its cybersecurity extension provides automated security patching, minimizing vulnerability windows and ensuring uninterrupted operations with 100% uptime.
+TuxCare, a division of CloudLinux Inc, the primary sponsor of the AlmaLinux OS Project, offers a dedicated enterprise support service for AlmaLinux.
+With Enterprise Support for AlmaLinux, users benefit from an industry-leading OS lifecycle, receiving up to 16 years of support coverage, extended security updates for Almalinux 9.2, 9.6 and 9.10 and more.

 Learn more about Enterprise Support for AlmaLinux here.

 The sources for this include a story from AlmaLinux Wiki.